openrewrite/rewrite-docs/reference/gradle-plugin-configuration.md

 # Gradle Plugin Configuration

-The Rewrite Gradle Plugin is the fastest way to apply Rewrite recipes to your code as part of your Gradle build.
-The Rewrite Gradle Plugin is compatible with all versions of Gradle since 4.7.
+The OpenRewrite Gradle Plugin is the fastest way to apply OpenRewrite recipes to your code as part of your Gradle build.
+The OpenRewrite Gradle Plugin is compatible with all versions of Gradle since 4.7.

 ## Plugin Configuration